Good Day Sunshine!

 The orchestra would like to thank local amateur musician John Kilpatrick for providing us with one of his home-built harpsichords for the Vivaldi.

-Thanks to orchestra double-bass player John Goepel for being such an effective Concert Manager – you do it so well!
+And thanks to orchestra double-bass player John Goepel for being such an effective Concert Manager – you do it so well!

 Mendelssohn – Overture to A Midsummer Night’s Dream